boldbi/samples/Scenario Based Samples/Widget embedding with filters/README.md

 * Open the [Widget embedding with filters](https://github.com/boldbi/samples/tree/master/Scenario%20Based%20Samples/Widget%20embedding%20with%20filters) sample in Visual Studio Code.

-* Open the terminal in Visual Studio Code and install all dependent packages using the following command npm install.
+* Open the terminal in Visual Studio Code and install all dependent packages using the following command `npm install`.

 * Execute the command `dotnet restore` to restore the required dependencies.